NEMO-consortium/1_ORCA2_BGC/README.md

    jp_bgc        =  24
 ```

-Finally, we need to add extra outputs in `file_def_nemo-pisces.xml`.
+Then, we need to add extra outputs in `file_def_nemo-pisces.xml`.
 In the file description with output at 7d frequency.
 To do this, you need to replace:
 ```
    <file_group id="7d"  output_freq="7d"  output_level="10" enabled=".TRUE."/>  <!-- 7d files -->
 ```